qgis2web/qgis2web/README.md

 only possible in <em>either</em> OpenLayers 3 <em>or</em> Leaflet. qgis2web
 tries its best to produce a publish-ready map, but you can always edit the output code to achieve what qgis2web cannot.</p>
-<p>Not all features are supported in both OpenLayers 3 and Leaflet export.
-Unsupported options are disabled in the plugin UI when you select an output format.</p>
 <ul>
     <li>no rule-based rendering</li>
     <li>SVG point markers sometimes do not appear in the preview
         pane, but work when the map is exported</li>
+    <li>in OL3 maps, only single rendered points cluster, not categorized
+        or graduated</li>
 </ul>

 <h3>Layer options</h3>